Nitrogen trifluoride: Synthesis and reactivity

-Mixtures of NF3 and B2H6 are explosive even at cryogenic temperatures, reacting to produce nitrogen gas, boron trifluoride, and hydrofluoric acid.
+NF3 and B2H6 react vigorously even at cryogenic temperatures to give nitrogen gas, boron trifluoride, and hydrofluoric acid.

 Applications

+High-volume applications such as DRAM computer memory production, the manufacturing of flat panel displays and the large-scale production of thin-film solar cells use NF_{3}.

 Etching

 Nitrogen trifluoride is primarily used to remove silicon and silicon-compounds during the manufacturing of semiconductor devices such as LCD displays, some thin-film solar cells, and other microelectronics.
 In these applications NF_{3} is initially broken down within a plasma.
 The resulting fluorine radicals are the active agents that attack polysilicon, silicon nitride and silicon oxide.
 They can be used as well to remove tungsten silicide, tungsten, and certain other metals.
 In addition to serving as an etchant in device fabrication, NF_{3} is also widely used to clean PECVD chambers.